 6. Assures communication and documentation of work performed by providing a monthly log, quarterly school case files, and appropriate data to DSE.

-7. Advises the Director of the SWRPDC and other senior administrators on the status of ongoing programs and projects by preparing and presenting reports to the Director and a variety of advisory groups.
+7. Advises the faculty member serving in the role of Coordinator of the SWRPDC and other senior administrators on the status of ongoing programs and projects by preparing and presenting reports to the Coordinator and a variety of advisory groups.

 8. Contributes to a work environment that encourages knowledge of, respect for, and development of skills to engage with those of other cultures or backgrounds.

-9. Remains competent and current through self-directed professional reading, developing professional contacts with colleagues, attending professional development courses, and attending training and/or courses required by the Director of the SWRPDC.
+9. Remains competent and current through self-directed professional reading, developing professional contacts with colleagues, attending professional development courses, and attending training and/or courses required.

 10. Contributes to the success of the SWRPDC by performing all other duties as assigned.

-The Positive Behavior Support Consultant is supervised by the Director of the SWRPDC and generally exercises no supervision of others.
+The Positive Behavior Support Consultant is supervised by Department Head, Counseling, Leadership and Special Education and generally exercises no supervision of others.